ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 So the board idles below 2W w/o any peripherals except Gigabit Ethernet.
 A fan adds extra juice, 2.5GbE instead of GbE as well, avoiding super powersavings settings also.

+Connecting a HDMI display (`Update mode to 1920x1200p60, type: 11(if:800) for vp0 dclk: 154000000`) increases consumption by ~350mW (though screen blanked) as such 'display activity' of course also increases consumption when HDMI PHY and other SoC engines are active.

 The good news: RK3588 is made in such an advanced process that running the most demanding benchmark on this thing ([7-zip's internal benchmark](https://github.com/ThomasKaiser/sbc-bench#7-zip)) on all cores results in ~6W extra consumption compared to idle.

 Please be aware that measuring only CPU loads does not really represent the SoC's capabilities since it ignores everything else that makes up RK3588: